 Zenker's Diverticulum-Endoscopic Staple Diverticulostomy (ESD)

-1. After being placed under general anesthesia, special laryngoscope is placed into your mouth and advanced to where the diverticulum is located.
+1. After being placed under general anesthesia, a special bivalved laryngoscope is placed into your mouth and advanced to where the diverticulum is located.
 (Slide 4 and Slide 4b)

 2. Special sutures are placed to anchor the common wall between the diverticulum and esophagus (swallowing tube).
 (Slide 9)